SrikanthReddyMallepally/-Car2d/README.md

 ---

-1. install turboc or devc++ compiler.
+1. Install turboc or devc++ compiler.
-2. In turboc4 compiler c:TurboC++\Disk\TurboC3\BGI
+2. In turboc3 or(turboc4) compiler c:TurboC++\Disk\TurboC3\BGI
-3. similarly in an other compiler also go to bgi folder and copy the code file.
+3. Similarly in an other compiler also go to bgi folder and copy the code file.
-4. run the code
+4. Run the code

 ## Required Features